jfjlaros/hamilton/README.md

 This library provides functions to find a Hamiltonian path or cycle in a graph that is induced by a rectangular board and a list of moves.

+For a more colourful explanation, see this [notebook](heatmap.ipynb).

 ```python
 >>> import yaml
 >>>